air/docker/README.md

 The lxc-docker install process starts the daemon by default using upstart (/etc/init).

 Even though you're root, your *capabilities* are limited. e.g. `poweroff` gets `shutdown: unable to shutdown system`.

+Use docker run --name=foo early.
+Pets vs cattle and all that but for testing call it 'python'.

 ## tty